Unboxed-Software/solana-course/content/closing-accounts.md

 Take a look at the program code. `enter_lottery` simply creates an account at a PDA and initializes some state on it. `redeem_rewards_insecure` performs some validation checks on all of the accounts passed in and the lottery account's data, then mints tokens to the given token account, and attempts to close the lottery account by removing its lamports.

-Notice that the `redeem_rewards_insecure` does not use the `init` constraint on the `lottery_entry` account.
+Notice that the `redeem_rewards_insecure` instruction does not use the `init` constraint on the `lottery_entry` account.
 This means the program expects this account to already exist and will not execute if it has not been created via the `enter_lottery` instruction first.
-So, if the `redeem_rewards_insecure` instruction were successful in closing the lottery account, the user could not repeatedly call the redeem instruction without re-initializing the lottery account each time.
+So, if the `redeem_rewards_insecure` instruction were successful in closing the lottery account, the user would not be able to repeatedly call the redeem instruction without first re-initializing the lottery account each time.

 ## 2. Test Insecure Program